thebushschool/fcsr/README.md

-## Workshops repository for projects in the Bush Astronomy classroom
+## Workshops repository for projects in the Fundamentals of Computing classroom

 Project|Status|Topic Description
 :---|:---|:---